 Most of our operating revenues are derived from our products and services sold at the stores of our retail distributors.
 Revenues from our retail distributors depend on a number of factors outside our control and may vary from period to period.
-Because we compete with many other providers of consumer products for placement and promotion of products in the stores of our retail distributors, our success depends on our retail distributors and their willingness to promote our products and services successfully.
-In general, our contracts with these third parties allow them to exercise significant discretion over the placement and promotion of our products in their stores; they could give higher priority to the products and services of other companies for a variety of reasons, and this risk is expected to become greater as we enter an environment in which we expect our competitors to bring to market at the stores of our retail distributors products and services that are, or that may be perceived to be, substantially similar to or better than ours.
-Accordingly, losing the support of our retail distributors might limit or reduce the sales of our cards and MoneyPak reload product.
+Because we compete with many other providers of consumer products, including competing prepaid cards, for placement and promotion of products in the stores of our retail distributors, our success depends on our retail distributors and their willingness to promote our products and services successfully.
+In general, our contracts with these third parties allow them to exercise significant discretion over the placement and promotion of our products in their stores; they could give higher priority to the products and services of other companies for a variety of reasons, and this risk is expected to become greater as we enter an environment in which our competitors are bringing to market at the stores of our retail distributors products and services that are, or that may be perceived to be, substantially similar to or better than ours.
+Accordingly, losing the support of our retail distributors introduce the sales of our cards and MoneyPak reload product.
 Our operating revenues may also be negatively affected by our retail distributors' operational decisions.
-For example, if a retail distributor fails to train its cashiers to sell our products and services or implements changes in its systems that disrupt the integration between its systems and ours, we could experience a decline in our product sales.
+For example, as retail distributors introduce and promote competing prepaid card products at their store locations, as Walmart began to do in October 2012, the growth of our product sales may decline at those stores.
+Similarly, if a retail distributor fails to train its cashiers to sell our products and services or implements changes in its systems that disrupt the integration between its systems and ours, we could experience a growth decline in our product sales.
 Even if our retail distributors actively and effectively promote our products and services, there can be no assurance that their efforts will maintain or result in growth of our operating revenues.